Railways announces 2 additional trains from Udhampur

-New Delhi [India], Aug 7 (ANI): Northern Railway on Wednesday said it will run two special trains - one between Udhampur and Darbhanga and the other between Udhampur and Katihar - on Wednesday in a bid to cater the additional flow of passengers.
+New Delhi [India], Aug 7 (ANI): Northern Railway on Wednesday said it will run two special trains - one between Udhampur and Darbhanga and the other between Udhampur and Katihar - with 20 coaches on Wednesday in a bid to cater the additional flow of passengers.

 04642 Udhampur -Darbhanga Express, which departed from Udhampur on August 7 at 04.20 p.m, will reach Darbhanga at 01.10 a.m. the third day, according to a statement issued by Chief Public Relations Officer of Northern Railways Deepak Kumar.